Disability Benefits for Children: 8 Things to Know

 Principal Attorney

 It can be challenging to care for a disabled child or teenager, especially for parents who have limited income and few resources to assist them or who suffer from a disability themselves.
-Fortunately, disability benefits and survivor benefits are available for children.
+Fortunately, disability benefits and Social Security survivor benefits are available for children.

 The Social Security Administration does offer benefits to children, primarily in the form of Social Security Disability Insurance (SSDI) or Supplemental Security Income (SSI).
 Children may also be eligible for payments based on survivor benefits.